bl000m/inception_42/README.md

 When setting up a virtual machine, particularly if you're working on Inception during the transition from macOS to Linux on the 42 School machines, it is strongly recommended to follow these guidelines to avoid potential issues caused by frequent machine freezing:

-* Allocate Sufficient Hard Disk Space: It is recommended to be generous with the hard disk allocation, allocating at least 20 GB or more.
+* Allocate Sufficient Hard Disk Space: It is recommended to be generous with the hard disk allocation, allocating at least 20 GB in the `sgoinfre` directory.
 This ensures that you have enough space to install and run applications without running into storage constraints.

 * Avoid Partitioning: For simplicity and ease of management, it is advisable to avoid partitioning the virtual machine's hard disk.
 By keeping the disk as a single partition, it eliminates the complexity associated with managing multiple partitions.